HE-ff/ddeal/README.md

 # ddeal
-edadeal auto e-check uploader, supports pyaterochka and azbuka vkusa
+Eddeal auto e-check uploader, supports pyaterochka and azbuka vkusa.
+Instructions how to fill credentials in edadeal.jpg.